Committee of the whole: Non-legislative use and variants

 Under Robert's Rules of Order an assembly may move to commit to the committee of the whole, or simply to go into a committee of the whole at the suggestion of the presider and without objection.
 Upon a successful motion to go into a committee of the whole, the presiding officer designates a member to preside over the committee and yields the chair.
 The committee may proceed on the referred subject by debating it, considering amendments, or adopting recommendations.
-To conclude its proceedings, the committee votes to "rise and report."
+To conclude its proceedings, the committee votes to "rise and report".
 The presiding officer of the assembly then resumes the chair and accepts a report from the presiding officer of the committee.
-The more relaxed committee debating rules are enforced, for examples, Members may speak on a question more than once in a committee of the whole, but members who have not already spoken have priority.
-While sitting as a Committee of the Whole, an assembly can consider only that matter (or matters) referred to it: Unrelated motions are out of order.
+The more relaxed committee debating rules are enforced, for example, members may speak on a question more than once in a committee of the whole, but members who have not already spoken have priority.
+While sitting as a committee of the whole, an assembly can consider only that matter (or matters) referred to it: unrelated motions are out of order.

 Smaller assemblies can avoid the formalities of committing and reporting by considering a matter as if in a committee of the whole, or by considering it informally.
 Either option opens debate in the manner of the committee of the whole, but the presiding officer retains the chair.
 In the former case, also called a quasi-committee of the whole, all amendment adoptions are tentative and open debate ends when the assembly adopts a motion other than an amendment.
 The chair then announces the amendments that were adopted in quasi-committee, which are subject to a confirming vote.
 In the latter option, votes are binding on the assembly and any successful motion to dispose of the current main motion ends the informal debate.

 Going into a committee of the whole or quasi committee of the whole are alternatives to taking a straw poll (which is not allowed according to Robert's Rules).

 The Standard Code of Parliamentary Procedure rejects both the committee of the whole and quasi committee of the whole procedures as being outdated, and instead recommends the motion to consider informally in their place.